-Judge Maze began his legal career while he was in law school as a clerk for the late Judge Thomas Ballantine.
-Upon receiving his juris doctor from the University of Louisville’s Brandeis School of Law, Judge Maze established a successful private law practice, specializing in family, employment and municipal law.
+Judge Maze began his legal career as a clerk for the late Judge Thomas Ballantine.
+Upon receiving his Juris Doctor from the University of Louisville’s Brandeis School of Law, Judge Maze established a successful private law practice, specializing in family, employment and municipal law.
 Judge Maze maintained his private practice for 32 years until his appointment to the bench in 2008.
-He also served as assistant county attorney from 1979 to 1985, prosecuting felony, non-support and paternity cases.
+He also served as an Assistant Jefferson County Attorney from 1979 to 1985, prosecuting felony, non-support and paternity cases.

-Prior to his judicial career, Judge Maze served as a commissioner on Jefferson County Fiscal Court before serving as Jefferson County attorney from 1999 to 2008.
+Judge Maze also served as a Commissioner on Jefferson County Fiscal Court before serving as Jefferson County Attorney from 1999 to 2008.
 As county attorney, Judge Maze helped implement and administer one of the most successful Drug Court programs in the nation.
 He prosecuted more than 250,000 felony and misdemeanor cases annually and, as counsel to local government, he supervised the merger of Louisville and Jefferson County governments.
 Judge Maze’s office also collected more than $70 million in child support every year during his tenure.

-Judge Maze is a past state director of the International Municipal Lawyers Association and of the Kentucky County Attorneys Association’s Child Support Committee.
-He is a member of the American, Kentucky and Louisville Bar Associations, as well as the American Bar Association.
+Judge Maze is a past state director of the International Municipal Lawyers Association and the Kentucky County Attorneys Association’s Child Support Committee.
+He is a member of the Kentucky and Louisville Bar Associations, as well as the American Bar Association.